H.R. 5509: Safe Step Act

 Employer-sponsored health plans

-Plans governed by ERISA would need to redesign their coverage procedures, forms, notices, and review timelines to comply with the new rules.
+Private-sector plans governed by federal benefits law would have to redesign their step-therapy procedures, forms, notices, and review timelines to comply.

 Employers offering health benefits